gradle/gradle/design-docs/features/build-platform/README.md

         "init-script": "enterprise-rules.gradle"
     }

-## Story - Gradle resolves and caches a build platform meta-data
+## Story - Gradle resolves and caches build platform meta-data

 Early in the build startup, resolve the build platform definition.
 This information is provided as a configuration block in `settings.gradle`.
 The script block (or data extracted from it) and the build platform definition would be cached in the usual way.
-This story aim for exposing the DSL for defining the identifier, version and the location of the build platform definition.
+This story aims for exposing the DSL for defining the coordinates and the location of the build platform definition.
 Given this information, Gradle will resolve and cache the information.
-Out of scope for this stories is the evaluation of the build platform definition.
+Out of scope for this stories is the evaluation of the build platform meta-data.

 ### API